isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Many of the rules are designed to be supported by an analysis tool.
 Violations of rules will be flagged with references (or links) to the relevant rule.
 We do not expect you to memorize all the rules before trying to write code.
+One way of thinking about these guidelines is as a specification for tools that happens to be readable by humans.

 The rules are meant for gradual introduction into a code base.
 We plan to build tools for that and hope others will too.